Coast Guard, DHS.

 (b) Definitions.
-As used in this section, designated representative means a Coast Guard Patrol Commander, including a Coast Guard Start Printed Page 24420coxswain, petty officer, or other officer operating a Coast Guard vessel and a Federal, State, and local officer designated by or assisting the Captain of the Port Puget Sound (COTP) in the enforcement of the regulated navigation zone.
+As used in this section, designated representative means a Coast Guard Patrol Commander, including a Coast Guard coxswain, petty officer, or other officer operating a Coast Guard vessel and a Federal, State, and local officer designated by or assisting the Captain of the Port Puget Sound (COTP) in the enforcement of the regulated navigation zone.

 (c) Regulations.
-All vessels and persons transiting the regulated navigation area described in paragraph (a) of this section must proceed at a speed which creates minimum wake, 7 miles per hour or less, unless a higher minimum speed is necessary to maintain bare steerageway.
+All vessels and persons transiting this regulated navigation area shall proceed at a speed which creates minimum wake, 7 miles per hour or less.

 End Supplemental Information